kenclr/pdep2psst2/README.md

 # Updating Supersense Field in PDEP
 The Pattern Dictionary of English Prepositions (PDEP, <http://www.clres.com/db/TPPEditor.html>) contains a field that holds supersenses (version 1 as described in [1]).
 A second version is described in [2] and [3].
 Procedures for mapping from version 1 to version 2 are described in [4].
+This repository contains a description of the analysis [4] and provides the files supporting the analysis.
 This is a __working paper__ that presents initial steps toward this mapping and provides several files for use in this process.
 Several further efforts are underway.
 Any comments, criticisms, and suggestions are __welcome__.

 Files
 -----